 David Beckman, President

-David previously was director of the national water program at the Natural Resources Defense Council, one the nation’s largest environmental advocacy organizations, where he was also a senior attorney.
-David co-founded and managed the launch of the water program in 2008.
-Under his leadership the water program became one of NRDC’s six national strategic priorities; substantially expanded its staff; and tripled its financial support.
-Over seventeen years at NRDC David litigated a number of precedent-setting water quality cases; drafted legislation that led to implementation of groundwater monitoring and water quality programs in California; and researched and wrote reports on a variety of environmental policy matters.
-David began his career at Heller Ehrman White and McAuliffe in San Francisco.
+David previously directed the national water program at the Natural Resources Defense Council, one the nation’s largest environmental advocacy organizations.
+Under his leadership, the water program became one of NRDC’s national strategic priorities, substantially expanded its staff, and tripled its financial support.
+Over 17 years at NRDC, David litigated precedent-setting water quality cases, drafted legislation that led to implementation of groundwater monitoring and water quality programs in California, and authored reports on a range of environmental policy issues.

-David has received numerous awards for his work, including an “Attorney of the Year” commendation for environmental law from California Lawyer Magazine.
-For five years he served also as a Distinguished Visiting Scholar at California State University, teaching environmental policy and law.
-David has lectured on environmental issues in Brazil, Poland, and throughout the U.S.
+David currently serves as chair of the board of the Water Foundation.
+He has received numerous awards for his work, including an “Attorney of the Year” commendation for environmental law from California Lawyer Magazine.
+For five years, David served as a distinguished visiting scholar at California State University, teaching environmental policy and law.

-David is a 1988 graduate of the University of California, Berkeley, and a 1991 graduate of Harvard Law School.
+David is a graduate of the University of California, Berkeley, and Harvard Law School.

 Carol Ting, Chief Operating Officer